gcwhitfield/game0-15-466-f21/README.md

 In the RECALL phase, the player no longer sees the boxes.
 They must press WASD or the arrow keys to correctly recall the sequence that they saw during the DELIVERY phase.

+If the player correctly recalls the pattern, then a new pattern with increased difficulty will be generated.
+If the player incorrectly recalls the pattern, then the difficulty will reset to 1 and the player will be presented with a new short pattern.

 This game was built with [NEST](NEST.md).